laurakond/Stitch-Art-Guides-pp4/README.md

 ![footer](documentation/images/features/footer.jpg)

-- The Footer features social media links for that are related to the website and provides a copyright line indicating that this website was created for educational purposes only.
+- The Footer features social media links that are related to the website and provides a copyright line indicating that this website was created for educational purposes only.

 **The Landing Page**

 ![landing page](documentation/images/features/index-page.png)

-- The Landing page greets the user with a simple design, a brief blurb indicating the purpose of the website, and the main call to action button that leads the user to the Tutorial List page.
+- The Landing page greets the user with a simple design, a brief blurb indicating the purpose of the website, and the main call-to-action button that leads the user to the Tutorial List page.
 - The hero image set in the background further emphasises the website's purpose.

 **About page**

 ![about page](documentation/images/features/about-page.jpg)

 - The About page displays a profile picture of the instructor and provides a brief introduction.
-A further call to action button is used allowing the user to explore different tutorials that are being offered.
+A further call-to-action button is used, allowing the user to explore different tutorials that are being offered.

 **Tutorial list**
-- A list of currently offered tutorials is presented in a card format which displays the tutorial holding image, the title and the excerpt for each tutorial.
-Each has a call to action button inviting the user to read more.
+- A list of currently offered tutorials is presented in a card format which displays the tutorial holding an image, the title and the excerpt for each tutorial.
+Each has a call-to-action button inviting the user to read more.

 ![tutorial list](documentation/images/features/tutorial-list-page.jpg)

 **Individual Tutorial page**
-- Once inside each tutorial the user is presented with a full tutorial description and the tutor name.
+- Once inside each tutorial, the user is presented with a full tutorial description and the tutor's name.
-    -  A call to action button invites the user to either Book a tutorial if the user is logged in or Register to proceed with the booking.
+    -  A call-to-action button invites the user to either Book a tutorial if the user is logged in, or Register to proceed with the booking.
     - If the user is not logged in or registered, they will be redirected to either the Login or Register pages.
     - Upon Registration or login they are redirected to the home page.